zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 * Create a connection from Essbase 21c to Oracle Database.
 * Build dimension using data in database.
 * Load data from Database to Essbase cube.
-* View / Analyze data from database in smart view.
+* View / analyze data from database in Smart View.
-* Drill through to data in database from smart view.
+* Drill through to data in database from Smart View.

 ### Prerequisites

 * Essbase 21c instance.
-* Database conection details(Refer to Lab5).
+* Database connection details (Refer to Lab5).
 * Smart View plugin for excel.
-* SQL Developer Client(Optional)
+* SQL Developer Client(optional)
 * Files: Sample\_Basic\_DT.xlsx